 Carbonaceous aerosols are black carbon (BC), which is soot made almost purely of carbon, and organic aerosols (OA), which also contain hydrogen and oxygen and can be of both primary (POA) or secondary (SOA) origin.
 BC and a fraction of OA called Brown Carbon (BrC) absorb solar radiation.
-The various components of carbonaceous aerosols have different optical properties, so the knowledge of their partition, mixing, coating and ageing is essential to assess their climate effect (see Section 7.3.3.1.2).
+The various components of carbonaceous aerosols have different optical properties, so the knowledge of their partition, mixing, coating and ageing is essential to assess their climate effect (Section 7.3.3.1.2).

-Carbonaceous aerosols receive attention in the scientific and policy arena due to their radiative forcing, and their sizeable contribution to PM in an air quality context (Rogelj et al., 2014b; Harmsen et al., 2015; Shindell et al., 2016; Haines et al., 2017; Myhre et al., 2017).
-BC exerts a positive ERF, but the ERF of carbonaceous aerosol as a whole is negative (Bond et al., 2013; Thornhill et al., 2021a).
-On average, carbonaceous aerosols accounts for 50 to 70% of PM with diameter lower than 1 µm in polluted and pristine areas (Zhang et al., 2007; Carslaw et al., 2010; Andreae et al., 2015; Monteiro dos Santos et al., 2016; Chen et al., 2017).
+Carbonaceous aerosols receive attention in the scientific and policy arena due to their radiative forcing, and their sizeable contribution to PM in an air-quality context (Rogelj et al., 2014b; Harmsen et al., 2015; Shindell et al., 2016; Haines et al., 2017; Myhre et al., 2017).
+BC exerts a positive ERF, but the ERF of carbonaceous aerosol as a whole is negative (Bond et al., 2013; Thornhill et al., 2021b).
+On average, carbonaceous aerosols account for 50–70% of PM with a diameter lower than 1 µm in polluted and pristine areas (Zhang et al., 2007; Carslaw et al., 2010; Andreae et al., 2015; Monteiro dos Santos et al., 2016; Chen et al., 2017).

 An extensive review on BC (Bond et al., 2013) discussed limitations in inferring its atmospheric abundance and highlighted inconsistencies between different terminology and related measurement techniques (Petzold et al., 2013; Sharma et al., 2017).
-Due to a lack of global observations, AR5 only reported declining total carbonaceous aerosol trends from USA and declining BC trend from the Arctic based on data available up to 2008.
-Since AR5, the number of observation sites has grown worldwide (see also Figure 6.7) but datasets suitable for global trend analyses remain limited (Reddington et al., 2017; Laj et al., 2020).
-Locally, studies based on observations from rural and background sites have reported decreasing surface carbonaceous aerosol trends in the Arctic, Europe, USA, Japan and India (Table 6.6).
-Increases in carbonaceous aerosol concentrations in some rural sites of the Western USA have been associated with wildfires (Hand et al., 2013; Malm et al., 2017).
+Due to a lack of global observations, AR5 only reported declining total carbonaceous aerosol trends from the USA and a declining BC trend from the Arctic based on data available up to 2008.
+Since AR5, the number of observation sites has grown worldwide (Figure 6.7) but datasets suitable for global trend analyses remain limited (Reddington et al., 2017; Laj et al., 2020).
+Locally, studies based on observations from rural and background sites have reported decreasing surface carbonaceous aerosol trends in the Arctic, Europe, the USA, Japan and India (Table 6.6).
+Increases in carbonaceous aerosol concentrations in some rural sites of the western USA have been associated with wildfires (Hand et al., 2013; Malm et al., 2017).
 Long-term OA observations are scarce, so their trends outside of the USA are difficult to assess.
-Ice-core analysis have provided insight into carbonaceous aerosol trends predating the satellite and observation era over the Northern Hemisphere (Section 2.2.6, Figure 2.9b).
+Ice-core analysis has provided insight into carbonaceous aerosol trends predating the satellite and observation era over the Northern Hemisphere (Section 2.2.6, Figure 2.9b).

 [START TABLE 6.6 HERE]